Welcome

 • Void contracts are treated as never having existed; voidable contracts require choice by the innocent party.

-• Misrepresentation must be a false statement inducing the contract and is classified as fraudulent, negligent, or innocent.
+• Misrepresentation must be a false statement inducing the contract and is classified as fraudulent, negligent, or innocent; remedies include rescission and damages (statutory and tortious), subject to bars and statutory controls.

-• Duress requires illegitimate, coercive pressure depriving the other party of real consent; economic duress needs particular factors.
+• Duress requires illegitimate, coercive pressure depriving the other party of real consent; economic duress is assessed by practical choice, illegitimacy, causation, protest, and promptness; remedy is rescission.

-• Illegality or contracts contrary to public policy are not enforceable.
+• Illegality or contracts contrary to public policy are not enforceable; restraint of trade clauses must be proportionate to legitimate interests.

-• Remedy may be rescission, damages, or both, depending on the vitiating factor.
+• Remedy may be rescission, damages, or both, depending on the vitiating factor; rescission may be barred by affirmation, delay, impossibility, or third-party rights.

-• SQE2 scenarios often test the correct classification and remedy for each vitiating factor.
+• SQE2 scenarios often test the correct classification and remedy for each vitiating factor, including recognition of statutory frameworks and equitable bars.

 Key Terms and Concepts